The growth of abelian sections: Introduction

 \begin{proposition}[Proposition 2.2 in \cite{2010Craven}] For every $\varepsilon>0$ there exists $C_\varepsilon>0$ such that the following holds.
 If $G$ is an infinite, finitely generated profinite group with FAb, then

-for infinitely many $n$. \end{proposition} In short, Craven's proof distinguishes the cases in which $G$ has finitely many or infinitely many maximal subgroups.
+for infinitely many $n$. \end{proposition} In short, Craven's proof distinguishes if $G$ has finitely many or infinitely many maximal subgroups.
 In the first case $G$ is virtually pro-nilpotent, while in the second case it maps onto arbitrarily large finite groups with trivial Frattini subgroup.
-Anyhow, it can be shown that the representation growth is as fast as claimed.
-The same approach fails for $ab_n(G)$, essentially because of the relatively slow abelianization growth of alternating groups.
+In both cases, the representation growth is as fast as claimed.
+As the second part of Theorem \ref{thLBAbG} points out, the same approach fails for $ab_n(G)$, essentially because of the relatively slow abelianization growth of alternating groups.

 \end{subsection}

 \end{section}

 \begin{section}{Polynomial abelianization growth} \begin{definition} Let $G$ be a group, and let $\mathcal{G}$ be a family of finite groups.
 We say that $G$ ($\mathcal{G}$, respectively) has {\bfseries Polynomial Abelianization Growth} if there exist absolute constants $C,\alpha >0$ such that